cho45/node-here.js/README.md

 ### Method unindent();

-Returning String object hav `unindent()` utility method which removes indent in a string.
+Returning String object have `unindent()` utility method which removes indent in a string.

 ```
 here(/*